-Erik Lytikainen, the founder of Viking Analytics.
-He has over twenty-five years of experience as a financial analyst, entrepreneur, business developer, and commodity trader.
-Erik holds an MBA from the University of Maryland and a B.S. in Mechanical Engineering from Virginia Tech.
+Erik Lytikainen, the founder of Viking Analytics, has over twenty-five years of experience as a financial analyst, entrepreneur, business developer, and commodity trader.
+Erik holds an MBA from the University of Maryland and a BS in Mechanical Engineering from Virginia Tech.

-Rob McBride has 15+ years of experience in the systematic investment space.� He is a former Managing Director at a multi-billion dollar hedge fund.
-Furthermore, he has deep experience with market data, software, and model building in financial markets.
-Rob has a M.S. in Computer Science from the South Dakota School of Mines and Technology.
+Rob McBride has 15+ years of experience in the systematic investment space and is a former Managing Director at a multi-billion dollar hedge fund.
+Rob has deep experience with market data, software and model building in financial markets.� Rob has a M.S. in Computer Science from the South Dakota School of Mines and Technology.